open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 NOTE: Use `git branch` to see which branch you are in.
 Your `master` branch is the base working branch.
 It needs to remain untouched just in case you need to revert some changes back to a working version.
 Make sure you are on right branch using `git checkout <branch-name>` while making proposed changes to your local files and while committing.

 If you're still confused, that's quite alright.
 [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) can be quite challenging at first.
-See this diagram below.
+See the diagram below.
 For better context, the new branch you just made is inside your "Forked GitHub IO".

 ![GitHub Repo Flowchart](images/vi-repo-flowchart.png)